ujjwalguptaofficial/jsstore.docs/docs/tutorial/transaction.md

 1. Add new customer - so insert in the table - "Customer"
 2. add new order - insert new order for the above customer
 3. Insert OrderDetails
-4. Update products - reduce the number of product for the particular or list of products.
+4. Update products - reduce the quantity of product available.
 5. Calculate total price

 ```